- There's an urgent need to make commodity trade more sustainable, and data can help.

 Behind most of these fires were deliberate attempts to clear forest to make way for commodities such as soy, beef and palm oil.

 While images of the fires and their destruction quickly went viral, some crucial information was largely hidden from view: the global actors who stand to benefit from commodity production on the newly cleared land.
 Whether they know it or not – and many may not – the actions of companies, investors, governments and others in these supply chains are critical to combating future deforestation.

 The right data can help identify priorities for action – whether to strengthen enforcement on the ground, change sourcing practices and trading relationships or guide investment decisions.

 But what is the right data?
 How much do we already have?
 And how do we harness its potential?

-The data revolution summons tantalizing visions of ever-more-detailed datasets – of quantitative data measuring that was previously impossible.
-But while new data is sometimes needed, whether for driving down deforestation or addressing some other pressing sustainability challenge, it’s not always necessary to pay for new, expensive data solutions.
+The data revolution summons tantalizing visions of ever-more-detailed datasets – of quantitative data measuring what was previously unmeasurable.
+But while new data are sometimes needed, whether for driving down deforestation or addressing some other pressing sustainability challenge, it’s not always necessary to pay for new, expensive data solutions.
 Instead, it’s often about being more creative in using data we already have.